calebrussel77/swarm/README.md

 const salesAgent = new Agent<SalesContext>({
   name: 'Sales Agent',
   description: 'Handles sales-related queries',
-  instructions: 'You are a sales representative for our company...', });
+  instructions: 'You are a sales representative for our company trying to sell {{topic}}', });

 const receptionistAgent = new Agent<SalesContext>({